November/December 2020: Forum for Evidence-Based Medicine

 At the end of this educational activity, participants should be able to:

-- Explore the educational content surrounding syncope as a means to advance optimal care outcomes.
+- Explore the educational content surrounding preoperative cardiac evaluation and management as a means to promote optimal care outcomes.

 Ken Cohen, MD, FACP